 The component parts of the NIEM-UML specification are intended to be used together with tools to make it easy to model NIEM in UML and produce valid NIEM platform specifications.
 The diagram above shows the relationships between the elements of the NIEM-UML specification, a user’s model and the resulting MPD, e.g. an IEPD.
-It is important to note that the MDA based structure and the separation of concerns between the PIM and PSM part of the NIEM-UML specification allows for representation of NIEM under a different platform if required in the future or to support integration of NIEM into legacy systems.
+It is important to note that the MDA® based structure and the separation of concerns between the PIM and PSM part of the NIEM-UML specification allows for representation of NIEM under a different platform if required in the future or to support integration of NIEM into legacy systems.

-The intent of NIEM-UML (including the PIM and the PSM) is that tools can generate NIEM artifacts directly from the model based on Model Driven Architecture (MDA) and transformations specified in this document.
+The intent of NIEM-UML (including the PIM and the PSM) is that tools can generate NIEM artifacts directly from the model based on Model Driven Architecture (MDA)® and transformations specified in this document.
 This capability may or may not be achievable in a “generic” UML tool; supplemental tools or plug-ins may be required.

 NIEM-UML Modeling Guide